Rethinking Depression:

 From Malfunction to Social Navigation?

-The Social Navigation / Niche-Change Hypothesis (SNH) proposes that some episodes of severe depression are not just breakdowns of mood control, but a risky, high-gain strategy sometimes recruited when a person is trapped in an untenable social niche and ordinary negotiation has failed.
+The Social Navigation / Niche Change Hypothesis (SNH) proposes that some episodes of severe depression are not simply breakdowns of mood control, but a risky, high-gain mode of mood regulation sometimes recruited when a person is trapped in an untenable social niche and ordinary negotiation has failed.

 SNH is not a claim that “depression is good for you,” or that all low mood or major depressive disorder is adaptive.
-Many episodes are likely misfires, driven primarily by disease, drugs, neurodegeneration, or evolutionary mismatch.
-The hypothesis is intentionally narrow: it targets a specific trigger class of depressive episodes that may nevertheless be surprisingly common in both traditional human societies and modern social ecologies.
+Many depressive episodes are likely misfires, driven primarily by illness, drugs, neurodegeneration, or modern evolutionary mismatch.
+The hypothesis is intentionally narrow.
+It targets a specific class of depressive episodes that may nevertheless be surprisingly common in both traditional human societies and modern social ecologies.

 Starry Night

-• Non–point-source entrapment - stuck in a web of obligations and vetoes enforced by multiple partners, not a single villain.
+• Non-point-source entrapment — being stuck in a web of obligations and vetoes enforced by multiple partners, rather than a single villain or decision-maker.

-• A better niche is visible but blocked - a realistically better life configuration is in sight, but unreachable without cooperation.
+• A better niche is visible but blocked — a realistically better life configuration is in sight, but cannot be reached without cooperation from others.

-• Ordinary bargaining has failed - requests and small adjustments haven’t moved the system.
+• Ordinary bargaining has failed — requests, compromises, and incremental adjustments have already proven ineffective.

-SNH is a testable evolutionary model, not a poetic metaphor.
-This site lays out the hypothesis, its limits, and a research agenda designed to either support it—or falsify it—by confronting its predictions head on.
+SNH is therefore a testable evolutionary model.
+This site lays out the hypothesis, its limits, and a research agenda designed to either support it — or falsify it — by confronting its predictions head-on using informed, substantive methodologies rather than proxy measures or overly coarse categories.

-It predicts, for example, that in true “socioeconomic entrapment” depressions, remission should track concrete niche‑change events - documented concessions, exits, or new role commitments—better than it tracks time, generic support, or medication alone.
-It also predicts distinctive patterns of effort, motivation, and network dynamics that can be checked against real data.
+For example, the hypothesis predicts that in true socioeconomic entrapment depressions, symptom remission should track documented concessions, exits, or binding partner commitments that alter the underlying constraint structure more closely than it tracks time, generic support, or medication alone.
+It also predicts distinctive patterns of effort, motivation, and social discrimination that can be checked against real data — especially in longitudinal and network-sensitive designs.

 Positive Case Critiques and